southernins/sde/README.md

 ### 3: Configure SDE
-Once the repository is cloned you can configure your development environment using the .env file inside this directory
+Once the repository is cloned you can configure your development environment using a .env file inside this directory.
+An example file `.env.example` is provided, just rename this file to `.env` and set the values as needed for your project.

-for more details about Environ variables and how they are used see the [ENVRIONMENT DOCS](ENV_VARS.MD)
+For more details about Environment variables see [ENVRIONMENT DOCS](ENV_VARS.MD)

 ###  4: Docker Startup